ejichen/game_base1/README.md

 How To Play:

 Use the WASD to control the player, but the walk mesh is half-finished.
+Also, the game is still under cratesMode.

 Good / Bad / Ugly Code:
 The export python file was wriiten elegantly, however, the walk mesh part is messy and bulky.
 Still trying to find a way to reduce the complexity.